 \section{Introduction}

 Fully autonomous drones, also known as unmanned aerial vehicles (UAVs), have many socially and economically important applications, such as: infrastructure inspection, agriculture monitoring, search and rescue, disaster management, surveying and delivery services.
-However, for drones to perform these tasks autonomously they need to understand their environment \cite{floreano2015science}.
+However, drones need to understand their environment in order to perform these tasks autonomously \cite{floreano2015science}.
 Semantic segmentation is the task of labeling each pixel within an image to a class (e.g., ``person'' or ``tree'') and is crucial for drones.
 Segmenting images from aerial views is especially challenging as they include diverse view-points, extreme scale variation and high scene complexity \cite{lyu2020uavid}.

-Conventional methods typically utilize convolutional neural network (CNN) with an encoder-decoder structure, such as U-Net \cite{ronneberger2015u}.
+Conventional methods typically utilize a convolutional neural network (CNN) with an encoder-decoder structure, such as U-Net \cite{ronneberger2015u}.
 A limited receptive field will struggle with large scale variations, for example detecting large objects benefits from more global features while smaller objects are often better predicted using larger image sizes \cite{tao2020hierarchical}.
 To overcome these limitations it is common to use multi-scale features \cite{farabet2012learning, mostajabi2015feedforward}.
 Combining scales by averaging the output from different scales at inference works but is improved when the scale combination is learned \cite{chen2016attention, tao2020hierarchical}.

 To address this problem, we propose a hierarchical multi-scale diffusion model, which naturally learns how to combine multi-scale predictions (shown in \Cref{fig:intro}).
 This is made possible as we introduce a novel training method called \textit{recursive denoising}, which allows a diffusion model to learn to use additional information during inference.
-We discuss the details of our method in \Cref{sec:method} and we show our method achieves state-of-the-art results on both UAVid~\cite{lyu2020uavid} and Vaihingen Buildings~\cite{cramer2010dgpf} in \Cref{sec:experiments}.
+We discuss the details of our method in \Cref{sec:method} and demonstrate competitive results on UAVid~\cite{lyu2020uavid} and state-of-the-art results on Vaihingen Buildings~\cite{cramer2010dgpf} in \Cref{sec:experiments}.

-Our main contributions are: \begin{itemize} \item We propose a multi-class segmentation model using Recursive Noise Diffusion. \item We introduce \textit{recursive denoising}, which allows information to propagate through the denoising process, along with a hierarchical multi-scale approach. \item We achieve state-of-the-art results on UAVid and Vaihingen Buildings. \end{itemize}
+Our main contributions are: \begin{itemize} \item We introduce \textit{recursive denoising}, which allows information to propagate through the denoising process, along with a hierarchical multi-scale approach.